Renormalons as Saddle Points

 Let us now discuss an example of (ii).
-Recall that in either QCD or the symmetric double-well potential in QM, or pure Yang-Mills (ML) theory, there are instanton-anti-instanton pairs (henceforth $\ii$) with zero topological charge.
-Defining $t_\rI$ be the action of a single instanton, one can find the imprint of the $\ii$ contribution in the Borel transform of $E_0(g)/g$ with $E_0(g)$ the ground state energy of the double-well.
+Recall that in the symmetric double-well potential in QM, or pure Yang-Mills (ML) theory, there are instanton-anti-instanton pairs (henceforth $\ii$) with zero topological charge.
+Defining $t_\rI$ be the action of a single instanton, one can find the imprint of the $\ii$ contribution in the Borel transform of $E_0(g)$, the ground state energy of the double-well.
 Similarly, in QCD, the perturbative series associated with quantities such as the Adler function, is expected to exhibit a Borel pole associated with the $\ii$ pair~\cite{Balitsky:1991sw}.
 Thus in either case, we expect to encounter quantities whose Borel transform have a singularity at $t=2t_\rI$.
 Because of Eq.~\eqref{diffB}, whether this singularity is a pole or logarithmic is unimportant for the present discussion.
 The key feature is that $B(t)$ diverges at $t=2t_\rI$.
-Letting $z$ be the separation between the instanton and anti-instanton, in either QCD or QM the classical action has the form $S(z) = 2t_\rI (1 - e^{-z})$~\cite{Bogomolny:1980ur,Zinn-Justin:1981qzi,balitsky1986collective,Babansky:2000}~\footnote{Note that the functional form of the $\ii$ classical action is only true in the large separation limit.
+Letting $z$ be the separation between the instanton and anti-instanton, in either QM or YM the classical action has the form $S(z) = 2t_\rI (1 - e^{-z})$~\cite{Bogomolny:1980ur,Zinn-Justin:1981qzi,balitsky1986collective,Babansky:2000}~\footnote{Note that the functional form of the $\ii$ classical action is only true in the large separation limit.
 The breaking of scale symmetry, and onset of strong dynamics invalidates the use of this semi-classical method of $\ii$ pairs to describe the physics of pure YM.
 Here we are only concerned with isolating the asymptotic behavior in perturbative computations stemming from these $\ii$ pairs, without considering any running coupling.}.